German brothers to make billions from Rocket e-commerce empire

 Set up in 2007 in Berlin, Rocket has already launched Amazon-like websites for general goods in Africa, Southeast Asia and Latin America as well as five fashion sites in emerging markets and numerous online marketplaces for everything from real estate to taxis, food delivery and home services.

-Pilloried for copying businesses pioneered in Silicon Valley, Oliver Samwer says Rocket is taking Internet innovation to the next level by applying German values of hard work and organisation.
+Pilloried for copying businesses pioneered in Silicon Valley, Oliver Samwer says Rocket is taking Internet innovation to the next level by applying German values of hard work and organization.

 "As these industries mature, like any industry, innovation doesn’t stop, it just moves down the chain into execution, operations and delivery," Samwer told staff in a memo last week after announcing Rocket's listing plan.